junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (Chap.
 3) Dean has no body but only eyes, "like the one painted on Missouri's round table"

-(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap, then Chap 3's after-work notes link to appendix (once published and have link)
+(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap (put a "Not a Chapter" by the chapter title), then Chap 3's after-work notes link to appendix (once published and have link); Appendix after-work notes add the Amelia-Sam joke about "Kid" from Chap 4-3

 (Chap.
-1-5) add more flashback, mad!Cas & god!Cas & Leviathan year & Purgatory time, emphasize more on the damage they've done, and the mental states those past caused them
+1-5) add more flashback, broken!Cas & god!Cas & Leviathan year & Purgatory time, emphasize more on the damage they've done, and the mental states those past caused them

 (all Chaps) examine first/third person view in *thoughts* with/without POVs

 (Chap.
 5/6) balance chap.
-5/6 length, can move Chap.6-1/2 to Chap.5-2/3, depend on how long Chap.6 end up with
+5/6 length, can move Chap.6-1/2 to Chap.5-2/3, depend on how long Chap.6 end up with once finished

 ## Main